panjunbingtj/whale/SECURITY.md

 ```
 or by restricting the UI/log-viewers ports to only accept connections from localhost,
 and then front them with another web server, like Apache httpd, that can
-authenticate/authorize incoming connections and proxy the connection to the storm process.
+authenticate/authorize incoming connections and proxy the connection to the whale process.
 To make this work the ui process must have logviewer.port set to the port of the proxy
 in its `storm.yaml`, while the logviewers must have it set to the actual port that they
 are going to bind to.